vanti-dev/sc-bos/ui/conductor/src/routes/auth/RolesAndPrivileges.md

 ### Admin role

-> A user with `admin` privilege can read, write and manage the whole Smart-Core system - without any exclusions.[^Options]
+> A user with `admin` privilege can read, write and manage the whole Smart-Core system - highest level of access with full access to all of the routes and no blocked routes or actions.[^Options]

 ---

 ### Commissioner role

-> Can read, write and manage the system - excluding users page.
+> A role with considerable access but restricted from accessing authentication-related routes.

 ---

 ### Operator role

-> Can read, write.
-Limited system management allowed - can't write settings and can't access users page.
+> A role with a mixture of full and limited access to various routes, ideal for operation-related tasks - has limited system management capabilities.

 ---

 ### Signage role

-> Access to the `Signage` page allowed only.
+> Primarily has access to signage related routes, with all other routes being blocked.

 ---

 ### Super-Admin role

 > Vanti/Smart-Core Admin.
-The `admin` role details applies.
+Similar to the admin but tailored for supervisory roles, with extensive full access routes.

 ---